How to Calm Down: 24 Things to Do When You’re Angry

 Get some perspective

 Is this person or situation really worth spending your emotional energy on?
 Risking your health over?
 Putting your dignity and peace of mind at risk?
-Answering these questions honestly can help you keep your anger in check.
-Next, try out these little changes that will make you a happier person.
+Answering these questions honestly can help you learn how to calm down.
+Now that you’ve learned how to keep your anger in check, try some of these little changes that will make you a happier person.